BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user-guide-alertnow-en.md

 #### Setting responders by metric {#set-responder-by-metric}

-6. Click *Add custom criteria checkbox*, select “Alert Metric Name, Contains” and enter the metric names (ex: CPUUtilization) in comparison value field as below.
+6. Click *Add custom criteria* checkbox, select “Alert Metric Name, Contains” and enter the metric names (ex: CPUUtilization) in comparison value field as below.
 When selecting an escalation, you have to create the right escalation first.
     ![][escalation_rule_setted]